-NOTE: Exempted amounts are estimates and exclude the 1 percent sales tax for localities and, in most cases, the additional amounts collected in the Historic Triangle, Northern Virginia, and Hampton Roads.
+NOTE: Exempted amounts are estimates and exclude the 1 percent sales tax for localities and, in most cases, the additional amounts collected in Northern Virginia and Hampton Roads.
 (See Appendix B for methodology used to estimate the sales and use tax exemptions.)

 Economic development tax credits provided less (\$438 million) in savings to businesses relative to exemptions between FY10 and FY18 (Table 9).
-The largest credit the Coalfield Employment Enhancement Tax Credit-is available to coal mining companies to help slow the decline of coal mining activity in Virginia.
+The largest credit-the Coalfield Employment Enhancement Tax Credit-is available to coal mining companies to help slow the decline in coal mining activity in Virginia.
 It was repealed effective January 1, 2017 and was not included in prior reports.
 The credit was reinstated in 2018 with modifications that will reduce the amount of credit coal companies can claim.
 Four other credits awarded more than \$20 million in credits during this period.
-While many of the older tax credits are designed to encourage businesses such as manufacturers to locate or expand in Virginia, the credits adopted more recently are designed to incentivize businesses in other industries (film, wineries, and transportation or distribution companies).
+While many of the older tax credits are designed to encourage businesses such as manufacturers to locate or expand in Virginia, the credits adopted more recently are designed to incentivize businesses in other industries (film, wineries, and transportation or distribution companies) to locate or expand in Virginia.

 Tax credits allow businesses or their owners to reduce their income tax liability, dollar for dollar, according to the amount allowed under the credit.
+Coalfield Employment Enhancement Tax Credit